Guria/saga/README.md

 - `SAGA_CORS_ORIGIN`: A comma delimited string with all the allowed CORS origins.
 - `SAGA_CORS_EXPOSED_HEADER`: Configures the Access-Control-Expose-Headers CORS headers.
 This will be added in addition to `Content-Type`, `Content-Length` and `ETag`
 - `SAGA_MONGODB_URL`: URL to MongoDB instance (default `mongodb://localhost:27017`)

+# About the name

+Saga is an abbreviation of Sagittarus A\* which is the radio source likely to be the supermassive black hole at the center of the milky way galaxy ♐